 As with any location in Ontario, ticks may be present at Red Wolf Camp.
 We do our best to teach tick awareness in a positive and clear way.
-We will have a private tick-check station with mirrors, and children will be supported to check for ticks every day.
-It is critical to make sure that children know how important it is to thoroughly check their bodies and to feel comfortable asking for assistance from a staff.
-Please prepare your child to ask for help if they need it.
+We will have a private tick-check station with mirrors, and teens will be supported to check for ticks every day.
+It is critical to make sure that teens know how important it is to thoroughly check their bodies and to feel comfortable asking for assistance from a staff.
+Please prepare your teen to ask for help if they need it.
 They must ask for help from a same-gendered staff and have the suspected tick confirmed.

-If we find a tick embedded in your child's skin, we will contact you as soon as the situation permits.
-When we are at the camp sites, we do not remove ticks ourselves, and instead bring them to a clinic to have the tick removed by a medical professional.
+If we find a tick embedded in your teen's skin, we will contact you as soon as the situation permits.
+When we are at base camp, we do not remove ticks ourselves, and instead bring them to a clinic to have the tick removed by a medical professional.
+When we are on our backcountry expedition, a staff trained in removing ticks will remove the tick and monitor the camper for symptoms of tickborne illnesses.
+If any symptoms occur, the camper will be immediately escorted out of the backcountry and transported to a clinic.